Adam4lexander/Spoke/Docs/Core/03_Effect.md

 - Those children might also be `Effect`s.
 - When an `Effect` is disposed, all its descendants will be disposed too.

 There are three kinds of **Effect** in Spoke: `Effect`, `Reaction` and `Phase`.
 They are all syntactic sugar over the same underlying concept.
-Spoke could work with just `Effect`, but the others exist to make your intent clearer, your code shorter, and your mental model sharper.
+Spoke could work with just `Effect`, but the others exist convenience and improved clarity in your code.

 ---